 Design for Tomorrow.
 Technology is constantly evolving, as are the sizes and types of vehicles we drive.
 Technological advancements in traffic signalization have already increased the overall capacity of roads, as will driverless technology.
 So design streets to ensure that streetscape improvements like redesigned curbs don’t impede future opportunities.
 For example, flexible sidewalks can be designed at the same grade as rest of the street, with bollards and planter boxes providing the same sense of safety as concrete curbs.
 As travel lanes for cars decrease in size, the extra space created can be used for wider sidewalks, more trees, and more bicycle and pedestrian amenities.

 This is the second in an 8-part series excerpted from Iacofano’s and Malhotra’s new book, Streets Reconsidered: Inclusive Design for the Public Realm.
-Purchase the book with a 20% discount through Routledge (with free shipping!).
-Coming next month, Part 3: Designing Flexible Streets
+Purchase the book using the promo code MIG19 for a 20% discount through Routledge (with free shipping!).
+Coming next month, Part 3: Designing Flexible Streets.

 Daniel Iacofano, PhD., FAICP, FASLA, has over 30 years of experience in community-based urban planning and design and has consulted with communities worldwide.